SGG-Modding/Hades2ModWiki/docs/in-game-definitions/globals/data-structures/TraitData_Aspects.md

-# TraitData.Aspects
+# TraitData - Aspects

 The `TraitData` structure contains all of the game traits which includes Boons / Daedalic Hammers and Weapon Aspects

-`TratData.Aspects` contains all of the game Weapon Aspects.
+Aspects contains all of the game Weapon Aspects.

 ## Aspects contain the following parameters: